 He served in Parliament, and was one of the most vocal of those in it demanding that the “lesser worlds” be invaded to swell the indentured ranks once more.
 He’d had several meetings with the Lord Prime Minister himself, and his extraordinary wealth and influence hadn’t gone unnoticed or unwelcomed.

 Ramudy’s wife, Clarissa, was a former Companion who, over the sixty-eight years of her life, had tightened her clutches on the entire Order and its ten Houses, to the point that few decisions affecting all three hundred thousand Companions didn’t get noticed or influenced by her.
-She was a thin-lipped woman of mixed Asian and Caucasian descent, heavily made up and never to be seen wearing the same outfit two days running, if two hours running.
+A thin-lipped woman of mixed Asian and Caucasian descent, she was always heavily made up and never to be seen wearing the same outfit two days running, if two hours running.
 When the Tanbaness—the Gathering of Companions, which took place every five years—came around, Mrs. Ramudy had long since seen to it that it would take place at her estate.

 It took a very exclusive invitation to be there, one Inara Serra was certain she wouldn’t get.
 But there it was, a secured wave waiting for her in her shuttle a year ago.

 The Tanbaness was a four-month-long event.
-She got the wave from Mal three months in.
+She got the wave from Mal three months into it.

 “I can’t just pack up and leave!” she protested.

 “I …” Mal swore under his breath, then shook his head.
 “I … need you.
 I can’t … I can’t do … ah, hell.”